amberframework/docs/getting-started/Installation/minimal-configuration.md

 # Minimal Configuration

-Amber can be run from a single file for mimal configuration setups if the user prefers this for smaller applications.
+Amber can be run from a single file for minimal configuration setups if the user prefers this for smaller applications.

 ```crystal
 require "amber"